What is a functional organizational structure?

 - Hierarchical: This structure is heavily focused on authority levels and works well for big corporations.

-No matter what organizational structure you choose for your company, an organizational structure is only one aspect of having things, well, organized!
+No matter what organizational structure you choose for your company, it's only one aspect of having things, well, organized!

-Workamajig is the only project management software designed specifically for creative teams and is designed to save you time and money by organizing your company in the most streamlined way.
+Workamajig is one of the few project management solutions designed specifically for creative teams, helping you save time and money by streamlining your company's workflow.

 Forget about chasing down tasks in one tool while sifting through client emails in another.